-The Judiciary provides electronic access to case information, including the documents in case files, through its Public Access to Court Electronic Records (PACER) System.
+The Judiciary provides electronic access to case information, including the documents in case files, through its Public Access to Court Electronic Records (PACER) service.
 The public and other external stakeholders do not need to visit courts in person to obtain a case file and photocopy documents.
-Instead, the program's three million registered users can obtain these documents and other case information online.
-At the same time, to strengthen security and protect privacy, the Judiciary has instituted policies that restrict access to certain types of cases, information, and documents.
+Instead, the program's 3.4 million registered users can obtain these documents and other case information online.
+At the same time, to strengthen security and protect privacy, the Judiciary has instituted policies that restrict electronic public access to certain types of cases, information, and documents.

 The Judiciary's Electronic Public Access (EPA) program established a Public User Group to provide advice and feedback on ways to improve PACER and other electronic public access services provided by the Judiciary.
-The EPA program is also redesigning the PACER.gov website.
+At the end of June 2020, a redesigned PACER website was released.
 Progress in updating the public-facing applications accessible from the PACER website continues to provide a more consistent and unified user experience in the areas of authentication, billing, and account management.